 But when you get into trouble and can’t live up to the agreement, it is your responsibility to face up to the situation in hand and work with the lender to find a resolution.

 Most people know long before they receive their first red letter that they are in financial difficulty.
 But when the first red-letter arrives, this is the indication that your lender has also become aware of the possibility of you starting to experience financial problems and is a way of flagging up that there could be issues in the future.

 As soon as that letter arrives, it is time to sit down, face facts and work out how you are going resolve the situation before it gets any worse.

 And the hard part is, once you start receiving these letters, the penalties that are applied and possible increases in interest rates that occur, can make the situation even worse so the sooner you start work, the easier your problems will become.

 When the income and expenditure in your house no longer match, the first thing you should try to do is reduce your outgoings.
 It could be that you could reduce the amount you spend on luxury items or pull in your belt to make ends meet.

-Look at your supermarket budget – could you buy cheaper alternatives of the products you buy?
-Could you car pool and reduce your travel costs as well as being kinder to the environment or do you need to reassess your monthly utility bills by switching to a cheaper supplier?
+Look at your supermarket budget – could you buy cheaper alternatives to the products you buy?
+Could you carpool and reduce your travel costs as well as being kinder to the environment or do you need to reassess your monthly utility bills by switching to a cheaper supplier?

 2. Priorities Your Outgoings